Taste the real Alphono Mango SHOP NOW

 Gulab Khas

-Gulab Khas aam is a variety of mango grown in India, in the northern state of Uttar Pradesh.
-It is known for its sweet, aromatic flavor and juicy flesh.
+Gulab Khas aam is a variety of mango grown in India in the northern state of Uttar Pradesh.
+It is known for its sweet, aromatic flavour and juicy flesh.

 Season of the Gulab Khas Mangos: They are typically available from June to July in India.